Headteacher’s Welcome

 Places are currently available in all year groups!

-We’d be delighted to share our school with you and if you’d like to arrange a visit or have any questions, please contact the school by either telephone 01765 604362 or contact us here.
+If you would like to arrange a visit or have any questions, please contact the school on 01765 604362 or get in touch via our contact page.

 We look forward to meeting you.